OpsMx/enterprise-spinnaker/charts/autopilot/README.md

 		kubectl create clusterrolebinding tiller-binding --clusterrole=cluster-admin --serviceaccount kube-system:tiller helm init --service-account tiller --wait

-- Docker registry credentials is setup as a secret in Kubernetes, optionally specifying the namespace <mynamespace> will be deployed to

-		kubectl create secret docker-registry oes-repo --docker-username=your_username --docker-password=your_password --docker-email=opsmx@example.com [--namespace mynamespace]

-	The namespace must exist before you run the command.
+- If autopilot is to be deployed to a specific namespace, the namespace must exist before you run the command.
 If it does not exist,

 		kubectl create namespace <mynamespace>

-  If you name your secret something other than oes-repo, you need to update the key k8sSecret in values.yaml.

-	Before you install Autopilot, please send an email to support@opsmx.com requesting access to the Autopilot images with your Dockerhub id.
-You can proceed with installation once your Dockerhub id has been granted access.
 - Your Kubernetes cluster supports persistent volumes and loadbalancer service type

 ## Deploying Autopilot